<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1003172278004933&amp;ev=PageView&amp;noscript=1">

 It’s crucial to go beyond likes and favorites because audience size is hugely important: 100 likes is great engagement for a college or university with 1,000 followers but is a drop in the bucket to a school with 100,000 followers.
 Engagement rate helps us take audience size into account to see who’s really reaching the highest percentage of their fans and followers with their social posts, which are the schools you need to beat.

 At first glance, a social media engagement report for universities might seem niche.
-But higher education offers one of the clearest views into how younger audiences connect online and that makes these findings valuable for anyone navigating the constantly-changing digital landscapes.
+But higher education offers one of the clearest views into how younger audiences connect online, making these findings valuable for anyone navigating today’s digital landscape.

-Understand Gen Z behavior: Universities engage directly with Gen Z, a critical audience shaping future consumer and cultural trends.
-Seeing what works on campus helps organizations anticipate how young people will respond to campaigns, products, and messaging.
+• Understand Gen Z behavior: Universities engage directly with Gen Z, offering lessons on how this critical audience responds to campaigns, products, and messaging.

-Benchmark against agile storytellers: Higher ed teams often achieve outsized impact with limited resources.
-Their ability to build strong communities and spark engagement offers lessons any organization can adapt for its own digital strategy.
+• Benchmark against agile storytellers: Higher ed teams often achieve outsized impact with limited resources.

-Spot cultural shifts early: University channels frequently act as testing grounds for emerging narratives around health, identity, sports, and activism.
-These stories often expand into mainstream culture, offering an early signal of what will matter tomorrow.
+• Spot cultural shifts early: University channels act as testing grounds for narratives that often spill into mainstream culture.

-By blending social channel data with Quid’s AI-driven context, this report is more than a set of rankings.
-It’s a lens into how digital communities evolve, how narratives take hold, and how organizations can turn social signals into foresight.
+By blending social channel data with Quid’s AI-driven context, this report is a lens into how digital communities evolve and how organizations can turn social signals into foresight.

 Ready to see how Quid can help you stay ahead of the next wave of education trends?
 Let’s talk.